ReCoded-Org/curriculum-backend-readings/module7-cloud-computing/r4-serverless-architecture/README.md

 # Serverless Architecture

 A serverless architecture is a way to build and run applications and services without having to manage infrastructure.
-Your application still runs on servers, but all the server management is done by the paltform you are using (For example, AWS).
+Your application still runs on servers, but all the server management is done by the platform you are using (For example, AWS).
 You no longer have to provision, scale, and maintain servers to run your applications, databases, and storage systems.

 ## Why use serverless architectures?